Switzerland is one of the smallest countries in Europe.

 There is a livestock map of 1941: Situated in the middle of the World War II theater, Switzerland went to great lengths to inventory their cows, goats, and pigs.

 Then in the 1970s, Zürich published a nightlife map pointing out the places to be.
-Geared at the male population, this particular map included bars, (strip) clubs, and locations where to find sex.
-Who knew that this protestant city was actually quite liberal back then?
+Geared at the male population, this particular map included bars, (strip) clubs, and locations to find sex.
+Who knew that this protestant city was quite liberal back then?

 Other maps are more utopian: There is a hypothetical subway map for Zürich that never materialized (except for the brief Milchbuck tunnel as a proof of concept).
 Lausanne, on the other hand, went all the way and built Switzerland's first (and only) metro system.

 One of our favorite maps is by Ursula Hitz, a young Swiss graphic designer based in the UK.
 Her "Mountains of art" is a carefully assembled typography map of Swiss peaks.
 Hitz cleverly uses the names and altitudes of 41 mountains to draw an outline of Switzerland:

-As we are browsing Around Switzerland in 80 Maps, a large hardcover book, it becomes obvious that the format was picked with map lovers in mind: Each map is big enough to make out details, inviting us to explore.
+As we browse Around Switzerland in 80 Maps, a large hardcover book, it becomes obvious that the format was picked with map lovers in mind: Each map is big enough to make out details, inviting us to explore.